lucia-auth/lucia/documentation/content/oauth/providers/osu.md

 ---
 title: "osu!"
-description: "Learn about using the osu! provider in Lucia OAuth integration"
+description: "Learn how to use the osu!
+OAuth provider"
 ---

 OAuth integration for osu!.
 Refer to [osu!
 OAuth documentation](https://osu.ppy.sh/docs/index.html#authentication) for getting the required credentials.
 Provider id is `osu`.